fhonsiah/alx-system_engineering-devops/0x02-shell_redirections/README.md

     use the command # cat /etc/passwd
 # 4.Display the contents of the two files /etc/passwd /etc/hosts
     use the command # cat /etc/passwd /etc/hosts
+# 5.Display the last 10 lines of the file /etc/passwd
+   use the command # tail -n 10 /etc/passwd